jpriniski/CMV/README.md

 # Attitude Change on Change My View (CMV)

-This is a code repository for the [Computation, Cognition, and Development Lab](https://www.cognitionasu.org/) at ASU.
-In this project, we are interested in studying how people's minds are changed on the popular Reddit forum [_Change My View_](https://www.reddit.com/r/changemyview/), which is a subreddit where users post their stance on issues with the understanding that others will attempt to change their view by providing arguments opposing their perspective.
-As to be expected, some arguments are more convincing than others.
-And this project seeks to study the mechanisms that makes certain arguments more succesfull than others, and ultimately uncover the factors that drive belief change on the forum.
+This is a code repository for the [Computation, Cognition, and Development Lab](https://www.cognitionasu.org/) at ASU, and this project studies attitude change on the subreddit [_Change My View_](https://www.reddit.com/r/changemyview/).
+CMV is a popular online community where users post their stances on issues with the understanding that others will attempt to change their view by providing arguments opposing their perspective.
+CMV allows us to study attitude change "in the wild" and with respect to a wide-variety of topics.

 ## Programming languages used
 - Data collection and preperation was exectued with Python